algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 ## e.
 Privacy considerations

 Does the solution follow local laws and legal policies on data privacy?
-How does the solution protect users’ data privacy?
+How does the solution protect users data privacy?
 What are some of the tradeoffs between personalization and privacy in the solution?

 ## f.
 Regional considerations